Mahdigh8/Lancer/README.md

 # Lancer
-for running this project on your computer follow these instructions:
+For running this project on your computer follow these instructions:

-first download the project and open terminal in the project folder then run the commands below in terminal
+1. First download the project and open terminal in the project folder

+2. Run the commands below in terminal:

 $ virtualenv venv --python=python3